GetMeoutt/linux_assignment1/README.md

 - group : optional, Additional groups to add the user to
 - shell : is the default shell path for user
 - sudo : accept a sudo rules string( in this example is everyone can use without password)
-- ssh-authorized-keys: a public key, for user to be able to connect to the droplet with private key
+- ssh-authorized-keys: a public key, for user to be able to connect to the droplet with private key <br>
 Packages: package is an archive with software file, configuration files and dependencies in the example it downloads the following packages
   - ripgrep, search tool